 - Mood: The novel, The Outsiders, shows a very bitter and rebellious mood in the beginning and becomes violent in the middle after which it shows a calm and peaceful mood.

-- Motif: Most important motifs of the novel, The Outsiders, are the literature, color, and consciousness of Ponyboy.
+- Motif: Most important motifs of the novel are the literature, color, class, and consciousness of Ponyboy.

-- Narrator: The novel, The Outsiders, has been narrated by a first-person narrator, Ponyboy Curtis.
+- Narrator: The novel is narrated from a first person narrator, Ponyboy Curtis.
 Therefore, he is also the protagonist of the story.

 i.
 He’s always happy-go-lucky and grinning, while Darry’s hard and firm and rarely grins at all.
 (Chapter-1)

 ii.
 It seems funny to me that he should look just exactly like my father and act exactly the opposite from him.
 (Chapter-1)

 Both of these examples show that the writer has put paradoxical ideas or things together.